VanhFutureWei/PWA_CLI/doc/user_guide.md

 # User Guide

+This document may be used as GitHub pages

 ## Introduction
 This script is intended to be used to check if a Web site is suitable to be converted to PWA app.
 A PWA is an Android app that creates from the web site.